READ WHAT CUSTOMERS SAY ABOUT MINTED WEDDING WEBSITES

 Free Wedding Websites With a Personalized Look and Feel

-A wedding website is the perfect way to make sure your guests can easily find all the important details about your wedding celebration.
-Minted's FREE wedding websites include features like online RSVPs, maps and directions, gift registry, and an address collection tool that makes gathering guests' mailing addresses quick and easy.
+A wedding website is the perfect way to make sure your guests can easily find all the important details about your wedding celebration in one place.
+Because 2021 has been such a challenging year to plan for a wedding, it’s more important than ever that the wedding couple have the right tools to coveny ever-changing information to their guests.
+Minted's free wedding websites include features like online RSVPs (which can be reset should your wedding date change), maps and directions, gift registry, and an address collection tool that makes gathering guests' mailing addresses quick and easy.
 Plus, we'll save your guests’ info and RSVPs, and use them to address your envelopes for save the dates, invitations, and more—at no extra cost.
-Upgrade to a premium wedding website to customize your wedding website URL, create custom pages, password protect your website, add a photo gallery, and more; you can also work with a dedicated Minted designer to create a completely custom wedding website from scratch.
+Upgrade to a premium wedding website to customize your wedding website URL, create custom pages, password protect your website, add a photo gallery, and more.
+You can also work with a dedicated Minted designer or our Design Services Team to create a completely custom wedding website from scratch.

 Wedding Websites Made to Match Your Invitations

-Each of Minted's FREE wedding websites features matching designs for invitations, day-of decor, and more so you have a consistent style on your website and your wedding stationery.
+Each of Minted's free wedding website templates feature matching designs for invitations, day-of decor, and more so you have a consistent style on your website and your wedding stationery.
 Each website design is available in multiple layout options so you can choose the theme, colors, and layout that suits your wedding style.
+Learn more about some of the wedding looks and trends we are seeing in 2021.

 What to Include on Your Wedding Website

 Your wedding website is a convenient way to give guests easy access to all the information they need about where and when your wedding will be.
+Other key details like the dress code, travel information, and accommodations, are also great to include so that your guests have everything they need in one location.
 Not sure what to put on your wedding website?
-Here's a rundown of everything you'll need.
+We have a detailed post outlining the key elements.
+Below we also have a rundown of everything you'll need.

 1. Welcome message and photo